Paul-J-Company/Systems-Design/Systems-Design-Kubernetes.md

 &ensp;&ensp;**IMPORTANT WARNING:**<br>
 &ensp;&ensp;&ensp;&ensp;The word **resource** sometimes is used in the meaning of an object (but not vice versa)<br>
 &ensp;&ensp;&ensp;&ensp;and sometimes in the meaning of an API endpoint - **context matters**!!!<br>
-&ensp;&ensp;A resource specifies a certain kind of Kubernetes object.
+&ensp;&ensp;A resource specifies a certain kind of Kubernetes object.<br>
 &ensp;&ensp;Objects are like data structures.<br>
 &ensp;&ensp;Controllers are like algorithms.<br>
 &ensp;&ensp;Controllers are infinite loops that watch the actual and the desired states of your cluster.<br>